Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 Here you will find the instructions to register with Infineon and our partner Kudelski IoT.
 After a complete registration, you can claim your device certificates from Kudelski keySTREAM.

 As input you will need your Reel-ID.
-The QR Code on the side of the packaging box of the OPTIGA Trust M MTR Shield contains this Reel-ID for your shield.
+The QR Code on the backside of the packaging box of the OPTIGA&trade; Trust M MTR Shield contains this Reel-ID for your shield.

 ### Late-stage Provisioning